 Also invaluable, Piscitelli said, was the thorough and immediate feedback she received from her Forest School mentor and observing Sacred Heart faculty members: “If I did something well, they complimented me.
 And if there was something I could have done better, they told me right away, so I could correct it that day.
 The self-reflection journal they encouraged us to keep also helped a lot.”

 Recognized by the American Association of Colleges for Teacher Education as one of the U.S.'s top 10 producers of initial teacher certification candidates, the program provides graduate students with professors who are also current or former teachers or administrators.
-Giarratano, as an example, spent 25 years as an elementary principal – and more than 38 years in education overall before coming to Sacred Heart in 2005 to work with co-director Dr. Lois Libby to develop the Graduate Teacher Internship Program.
+Giarratano, as an example, spent 25 years as an elementary principal – and more than 38 years in education overall before coming to Sacred Heart in 2005 to work with co-director Dr. Lois Libby to develop the Graduate Teacher Internship Option.
 Prior to coming to Sacred Heart in 1998, Libby worked as a French teacher, guidance counselor and school administrator.

-“Truly, the Graduate Teacher Internship Program is a win-win-win,” Giarratano said.
+“Truly, the Graduate Teacher Internship Option a win-win-win,” Giarratano said.
 “The interns win because they get an amazing and invaluable learning experience.
 The schools that participate win, because they get well-trained interns who come in every day, eager to work and who, over the course of a year, get to know the curriculum, students and staff.
 And Sacred Heart wins, because it’s able to provide students with this great tuition opportunity, along with the satisfaction that we’re making a difference and helping advance the quality of education.
 The results are big for all of us involved.”